 Toxic Guilt

-Toxic guilt is a sense or belief that you are not a good person in general, a constant failure, or perceive that you continually disappoint others even when there is no wrong doing.
-The guilty feeling can be long-lasting and brought on by self-judgement and inability to forgive oneself.3
+Toxic guilt is a sense or belief that you are not a good person in general, a constant failure, or that you continually disappoint others even when there is no wrong doing.
+The guilty feeling can be long-lasting and brought on by self-judgment and inability to forgive oneself.3

 Examples include believing you need to be perfect all the time or believing you cannot do or say anything right to a friend or family member (maybe that loved one is guilt-tripping you, making the situation worse).